-When you do this, the post will automatically redistribute to your subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in the timeline will remain the same.
+When you do this, your post will automatically be redistributed to your blog subscribers.
+However, the publication date and time will not change, so the post’s link and position in your timeline will stay unmodified.

-Tip: If you want a republished post to show up first on your site, you can always use the “sticky” feature …
+Tip: If you want a republished post to show up first on your blog, you can just make it “sticky” …

 Learn more about making posts sticky here:

-If you’ve scheduled a WP post to be published later, but then change your mind and decide to publish it immediately, simply return to the Edit Post page for your scheduled post.
+If you’ve scheduled a WP post to publish in the future, but changed your mind and decide to publish it immediately, just return to the Edit Post screen for your scheduled post.

-In the Publish module, click on the “Edit” link next to the date you have scheduled your post for publishing:
+In the Publish feature, click on the “Edit” link next to the date your post is scheduled for publishing:

 (Publish section – Edit)